intel-retail/automated-self-checkout/docs_src/faq.md

 ## What are the platform requirements?

-11th Gen Intel® Core™ Processors or newer processors are supported but may not be optimal.
 For optimal hardware, refer to the [platform guide](./platforms.md).

 ## What are the software prerequisites?